beakerandjake/kafka-hello-world/README.md

 ### Prerequisites

-[docker compose][install-docker-url] must be installed on your machine.
-It can be installed through docker desktop or docker engine.
+Docker Compose must be installed on your machine.
+It can be installed through docker desktop or [docker engine][install-docker-url].

 ### Installation